Copenhagen is Denmark’s capital, part of Northern Europe’s Nordic countries and Scandinavian culture.

 Traditional Danish pastries are multi-layered and made with sweetened yeast dough, usually topped with fillings such as fruit, nuts, or cheese.

 Tucked away in the borough of Copenhagen’s Christianshavn neighborhood lies Freetown Christiania, an intentional community and commune of around 850 to 1,000 residents.

 This hidden gem and alternative neighborhood in Copenhagen is home to various concert venues and halls, bars, organic and vegetarian eateries, workshops, art galleries, and beautiful nature.
 It’s also home to Christiania Smedie, the oldest business in all of Freetown Christiania.

-Christiania Smedie was a blacksmiths that originally opened in the '70s.
-Primarily producing furnaces in its early years, Christiania Smedie then shifted its focus to create crate bikes for the car-free community of Christiania.
+Christiania Smedie was a blacksmith that originally opened in the ’70s.
+Primarily producing furnaces in its early years, Christiania Smedie then shifted its focus to creating crate bikes for the car-free community of Christiania.

 Another big draw to this hippie commune is its Green Light District.
 There were once several stalls along Pusher Street where visitors could purchase an array of cannabis products.
 But today, locals have tried to halt the buying and selling of marijuana in Christiania, due to conflicts surrounding drugs in the area, though remnants of this culture are still prevalent.

 Regardless of the reason you wish to visit Christiania, a stop at this quaint hippie district will be worth your while.

 Copenhagen boasts some very charming canals that are adorned with sailboats and vividly-colored buildings.
 Nyhavn is the most popular canal, but there are also lesser-known, picturesque areas like Christianshavn.